siconos/siconos/docs/sphinx/users_guide/dynamical_systems.rst

 Dynamical Systems
 =================

-:class:`DynamicalSystem` is the class used in Siconos to describe a set of ordinary differential equations, which is the essential first step of any nonsmooth problem description in Siconos.
+:cpp:class:`DynamicalSystem` is the class used in Siconos to describe a set of ordinary differential equations, which is the essential first step of any nonsmooth problem description in Siconos.
 This base class defines a common interface to all systems.
 To fit with different types of problems, we propose several derived classes representing some specific formulations, as described below.

 .. image:: /figures/dynamical_system_classes.*

-As usual, a complete description of the interface (members and methods) of these classes can be found in the doxygen documentation, see for example :class:`DynamicalSystem`.
+As usual, a complete description of the interface (members and methods) of these classes can be found in the doxygen documentation, see for example :cpp:class:`DynamicalSystem`.

-Note that :class:`DynamicalSystem` is an abstract class, and no object of this type can be implemented.
+Note that :cpp:class:`DynamicalSystem` is an abstract class, and no object of this type can be implemented.
 It just provides a generic interface for all systems.

 Overview